Pam Myhra: Political career

-Myhra is a graduate of the Minnesota Excellence in Public Service Series, a communication, leadership, and management program for female leaders; a fellow of the National Conference of State Legislatures Early Learning program; and a Council of State Governments Early Childhood Development program participant.
+Myhra is a graduate of the Minnesota Excellence in Public Service Series, a communication, leadership, and management program for female leaders and, while serving in the Minnesota House of Representatives, was a fellow of the National Conference of State Legislatures Early Learning program and a Council of State Governments Early Childhood Development program participant.
 Myhra received the "Elected Women of Excellence Award" from the National Foundation of Women Legislators in November 2013.

 Myhra was first elected to the District 56A of the House in 2010, and was re-elected in 2012.
 She did not seek re-election in 2014.
 Myhra ran as a candidate for Lieutenant Governor of Minnesota as the running mate of GOP gubernatorial candidate, Marty Seifert, who ran for the Republican nomination for Governor of Minnesota.
-Their ticket was defeated in the Republican Primary on August 12, 2014.
-Myhra opted to run for Lieutenant Governor, rather than seek re-election to her House seat in 2014.
-In 2018, Myrha ran for Minnesota State Auditor, but lost to Julie Blaha.
-In 2020, Myrha ran for her previously held House seat, but lost to Jessica Hanson.
+Their ticket was defeated in the Republican primary on August 12, 2014.
+Myhra opted to run for lieutenant governor, rather than seek re-election to her House seat in 2014.
+In 2018, Myhra ran for Minnesota State Auditor, but lost to Julie Blaha.
+In 2020, Myhra ran for her previously held House seat, but narrowly lost to Jessica Hanson.
+In 2022, she ran for the Minnesota state Senate, but lost to incumbent Lindsey Port.